brycewray/hugo-site/content/privacy/_index.md

 ### Fathom Analytics

 This site uses [Fathom Analytics](https://usefathom.com), which [does not store your personal data in any way](https://usefathom.com/blog/anonymization).
-Please refer also to my article, "[Fathom Analytics: Count on it](/posts/2020/06/fathom-analytics-count-on-it)."
+Please refer also to my article, "[Fathom Analytics: count on it](/posts/2020/06/fathom-analytics-count-on-it)."

 ### Google Fonts